Thomas-Walker-Lynch/project-enviroment/README.md

 # `project-share`

 `project-share` is a collection of scripts and resources I use for multiple github projects.
 Scripts include such things as ‘start’, ’push’, and ‘pull’.
 Built into the scripts are assumptions on the structure of the directory used for holding a project.

+related local customization scripts may be found in the project 'usr-local-bin'.
+Examples include 'Z' and 'home'.

 ## What is a ‘project’

 The term ‘project’ occurs repeatedly in this document and generally when we talk about code, so it is best to start by nailing that term down.
 Generally speaking, a ‘project’ has a well defined final product, along with a list resource needs, tasks, task dependencies, and a tasks schedule.
 It is the job of the team members to execute said tasks.

 In project management parlance, a group of related projects is called a ‘program’.
 Well that sure is an unfortunate choice of terminology for us CS people, so instead we will call a group of related projects a ‘project ensemble’.
 A project ensemble itself is also a kind of project, where the tasks are the component projects.
 Hence we have a recursive structure.
 CS people like recursive structures ;-)

 Projects are held in git repositories, as project ensembles are also projects, they are also held in git repositories.
 When we clone a project ensemble we will find other git repositories have been expanded inside the directory tree.
 Those are for the component projects.
 In git speak we call these component project directory trees ‘submodules’.

 When a project ensemble is expanded out, we end up with a directory tree structure where project resources, tools, and work products are stored.

 ## About the `Z` script.